Inovio Pharmaceuticals Inc (INO) Stock: A Look at the Analyst Recommendations - News Heater

 INO’s Market Performance

-Inovio Pharmaceuticals Inc (INO) has experienced a 0.68% rise in stock performance for the past week, with a -21.92% drop in the past month, and a -14.98% drop in the past quarter.
-The volatility ratio for the week is 8.50%, and the volatility levels for the past 30 days are at 7.95% for INO.
-The simple moving average for the last 20 days is -2.43% for INO stock, with a simple moving average of -45.21% for the last 200 days.
+Inovio Pharmaceuticals Inc (INO) has seen a 15.89% rise in stock performance for the week, with a -13.70% decline in the past month and a -8.85% plunge in the past quarter.
+The volatility ratio for the week is 8.64%, and the volatility levels for the past 30 days are at 8.16% for INO.
+The simple moving average for the past 20 days is 5.75% for INO’s stock, with a -40.24% simple moving average for the past 200 days.

-During the last 5 trading sessions, INO fell by -0.84%, which changed the moving average for the period of 200-days by -77.30% in comparison to the 20-day moving average, which settled at $0.3878.
-In addition, Inovio Pharmaceuticals Inc saw -75.47% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, INO rose by +15.00%, which changed the moving average for the period of 200-days by -78.93% in comparison to the 20-day moving average, which settled at $0.3826.
+In addition, Inovio Pharmaceuticals Inc saw -74.00% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading